 RFI’s Center for Religious Freedom Education (CRFE)

-Join us for this second event of CRFE’s Fall Speaker Series, featuring Byron Johnson speaking on Identity Transformation, Offender-Led Religious Movements, and Justice System Reform.
-A reception will follow.
+Our second event of CRFE’s Fall Speaker Series, featured Byron Johnson speaking on Identity Transformation, Offender-Led Religious Movements, and Justice System Reform.

 Byron Johnson is Distinguished Professor of the Social Sciences at Baylor University.
 He is the founding director of the Baylor Institute for Studies of Religion (ISR) as well as director of the Program on Prosocial Behavior.
 He is a leading authority on the scientific study of religion, the efficacy of faith-based organizations, and criminal justice.
 Recent publications have examined the impact of faith-based programs on recidivism reduction and prisoner reentry.
 Before joining the faculty at Baylor University, Johnson directed research centers at Vanderbilt University and the University of Pennsylvania.
 He has been the principal investigator on grants from private foundations as well as the Department of Justice, Department of Labor, Department of Defense, National Institutes of Health, and the United States Institute for Peace.
 He is the author of more than 200 articles and a number of books including More God, Less Crime: Why Faith Matters and How it Could Matter More (2011), The Angola Prison Seminary: Effects of Faith-Based Ministry on Identity Transformation, Desistance, and Rehabilitation (2016), and The Quest for Purpose: The Collegiate Search for a Meaningful Life (2017).
 He was the 2013 Big Brother of the Year for Texas Lone Star.